One In Christ

 The ordinary attire and ceremonial vestments of clergy have symbolic meanings and have sacramental significance.
 As outward things are expressive of the inward reality, so also is true about people’s clothes.
 The beliefs, ideas, and moods of vestments we wear, when we offer Holy Sacrifices have three-fold significance.
 They represent Read more…

-By Jacob P Varghese, 10 months7 months ago
+By Jacob P Varghese, 4 years4 years ago

 Church Edifice, Altar Materials